Compelled to create and experiment, I frequently embark on jaunts involving synthesis of experience and thinking through a range of media.

 Sharing the stoke of longboarding around the world

-I'm a longboarder and web fanatic, so I built a web application to curate and share longboarding content.
+I'm a longboarder and web fanatic, so I built a (now decommissioned) web application to curate and share longboarding content.

 A collection of words about two bodies of water